anarichter/anarichter.github.io/_posts/2023-02-01-identidade-•-identity.md

 then, a burst of consciousness hit me:
 <br> was I grafting his identity?
 <br> that thought startled me,
-<br> for I realized that I was in the middle of it:
+<br> for I realised that I was in the middle of it:
 <br>
 <br> if that was really happening,
 <br> it was already happening